How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 Some international campgrounds have both 240V and 110V AC.

 It’s also important to check what the current limit is.
-In the UK this is often 16 amps but can be as low as 10 amps.
-In Europe, it could be as low as 5 amps and as high as 20 amps.
+This is often 16 amps in the UK but can be as low as 10 amps.
+It could be as low as 5 amps in Europe and as high as 20 amps.

 With currents this low, you can see why you need to manage your load carefully.

-In the US especially, where many RVers live full-time on campgrounds and use high powered air conditioning units and other AC appliances, small currents may be insufficient.
+Small currents may be insufficient in the US, where many RVers live full-time on campgrounds and use high-powered air conditioning units and other AC appliances.

 The 15 and 30 amp sockets are similar to those in European sites.
-The small 15 amp socket is a good budget choice as campgrounds vary prices based on which you use.
+The small 15 amp socket is a good budget choice as campgrounds vary price based on which you use.

-The 50 amp power supply is slightly different in that it needs a 4 core cable, effectively providing 2 circuits instead of 1.
+The 50 amp power supply is slightly different because it needs a 4 core cable, effectively providing 2 circuits instead of 1.
 This allows you to safely run higher total currents than would otherwise be possible.

 Everything you need to know about campervan electrics.
 Now available in ebook and paperback!